kiwiandroiddev/starcraft-2-build-player/README.md

 ### Development

 Contributions are more than welcome.
-If you're a developer looking to ways to contribute, check out the issues page for open bugs.
+If you're a developer looking to ways to contribute, as a first stop you could check out the issues page for open bugs.

-If you have an idea for a new feature you'd like to work on, please open an Issue for it just in case it's something I have already started on.
+If you have an idea for a new feature you'd like to work on, please open an Issue for it just in case it's something I've already started on.

 ### Translations